andywer/react-usestyles/README.md

 ## Samples

+Visit this [demo code sandbox](https://codesandbox.io/s/zx4o632n8l) to see it in action and play around with the code.

-Have a look at [./samples/app](./samples/app).
-You can clone this repository, `yarn install` and `yarn sample:serve` to play around with it.
+You can also have a look at [./samples/app](./samples/app).
+Clone this repository, `yarn install` and `yarn sample:serve` to play around with it.

 ## License